octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.1.7 - 2024-03-19 =
+* Added preliminary support for importing properties from VaultEA
+* Added function to get number decimal/thousand separators which is then used in CSV/XML imports to correct the price
+* Improve efficiency of queued media counts in automatic imports table with reevised query and new database index

 = 2.1.6 - 2024-03-13 =
 * Cater for really long image URLs in Rex format with no ext.
 Often the case when they send watermarked images